 Aggie and the Ice Cream Blonde

-thelmaAmong the stars with whom Thelma appeared during her career were Gary Cooper, William Powell, The Marx Brothers, and Laurel & Hardy.
+Among the stars with whom Thelma appeared during her career were Gary Cooper, William Powell, The Marx Brothers, and Laurel and Hardy.

-During the late 1920s and early 1930s there were several successful male comedy teams but studio head Hal Roach never gave up on the idea of pairing two women.
-Between 1931 and 1933 Thelma and Zasu Pitts appeared in over a dozen films, primarily two-reelers.
-When it came time for contract renegotiation Zasu and Thelma found out that Hal Roach had made certain that their individual contracts expired six months apart.
-He figured that the stars had less leverage separately than they would as a team.
+When it came time for contract renegotiation, Zasu and Thelma found out that Hal Roach had made certain that their individual contracts expired six months apart.
+He concluded the stars had less leverage individually than they would as a team.
 He’d pulled the same trick on Laurel and Hardy.
 Zasu’s bid for more money and a stake in the team’s films was a non-starter with Roach.
-She was given a take it or leave it option.
+They gave her a take it or leave it option.
 She left.
+Thelma’s new partner was wisecracking Patsy Kelly, and they churned out a series of successful shorts for Roach until 1935.

 West’s estranged wife, Jewel Carmen, lived in a home about 300 feet above the café on a hill overlooking the Pacific Ocean.
-It was an odd domestic arrangement to be sure.
+It was an odd domestic arrangement, to be sure.

 As they were about to get into the limo driven by Ernie Peters (one of Thelma’s regular drivers) Roland approached Thelma and told her to be home by 2 a.m.
 Not one to be given orders, Thelma said she’d be home at 2:05.